 “The British and Irish Orthoptic Society supports the national recommendation for all children to have an orthoptic led vision screening at 4 to 5 years.
 The introduction of the vision screening service across Lancashire will ensure that children from all socio-economic backgrounds receive vision screening and timely referral for the treatment they require and will provide other areas with the model of excellence for effective screening.

-If you'd like to get in contact with the fantastic team in Lancashire, you can do so via our helpdesk and we'll pass the message on.
+If you'd like to get in contact with the fantastic team in Lancashire, you can do so via the PHE Screening helpdesk and we'll pass the message on.

 And if anyone reading this has other positive stories to share about vision screening, do tell us.
 We'd love to blog about them.